immutable/imx-core-sdk-golang/imx/api/docs/Withdrawal.md

 ### NewWithdrawal

-`func NewWithdrawal(rollupStatus string, sender string, status string, timestamp string, token Token, transactionId int32, withdrawnToWallet bool, ) *Withdrawal`
+`func NewWithdrawal(rollupStatus string, sender string, status string, timestamp string, token WithdrawalToken, transactionId int32, withdrawnToWallet bool, ) *Withdrawal`

 NewWithdrawal instantiates a new Withdrawal object This constructor will assign default values to properties that have it defined,